 This tropical mango coleslaw is a fun and fruity dish perfect for summer picnics, BBQs and potlucks.
-A tasty and very healthy slaw without mayo, it uses an oil-based dressing, and is vegan, gluten free and low histamine.
+A tasty and very healthy slaw without mayo, it uses an oil-based dressing, and comes together in just ten minutes!

 And for another slaw with a bit of a twist, my broccolini slaw is light and fresh, with a flavourful mint dressing.

 This mango coleslaw is a healthier version than most, focusing on fresh fruit and veg and without mayo.
 As well as being vegan, it is also AIP diet compliant if made without the black pepper or pumpkin seeds.